k3rnel-paN1c5/disk-scout/README.md

   * **Interactive Tooltips:** Hover over any rectangle to see the name and size of the corresponding file or folder.
   * **Dynamic Resizing:** The treemap layout automatically adjusts to the window size, providing a responsive user experience.
   * **UI Controls:** Allows you to specify a directory to scan at runtime using a text input field and a "Scan" button.
+  * **Color Coding:** Assigns colors to rectangles based on their depth in the directory tree, making the visualization more informative.
   * **Cross-Platform:** Built with Rust and `egui`, this application can be compiled and run on macOS, Windows, and Linux.

 ## Getting Started